-Sections 1 and 2: Every Body Dances: Discovering Movement Potential – F. Glycenfer
+Sections 1 and 2: Action as Expression - Everyday Dance for Every Body – F. Glycenfer

 Section 3 and 14: The Evolution of Biotechnology and Pharmaceutical Science – M. Brown

 In part II, students will work in groups and research a current drug on the market for either human or veterinary applications.
 The drug must be produced by a company that is publicly traded.
 The findings of this research will be used to present an evaluation of the drug, its home company, and the extended portfolio of that company.
 Evaluations will be presented to a mock audience of potential investors and FDA inspectors.
 This course will also include discussions on biomedical ethics and health disparities.
 It will require regular reading, written assignments, participation in a broad range of group discussions, and oral presentations.